F-1 (arcade game): Development and release

 F-1 was designed by engineer Sho Osugi of the Nakamura Manufacturing Company, who worked on many of the company's earlier driving-themed electro-mechanical arcade games.
 The game is based on Osugi's previous racing games Racer (1973) and Formula-X (1975), the latter of which was only found in areas such as bowling alleys due to its massive cabinet size — this led to him producing a smaller version that could be fitted more easily into smaller stores and other entertainment centers.
 This smaller version was also made to be a drastic improvement over the original, featuring more realistic lighting effects and a more effective projector system.
 The 1968 driving game Indy 500 by Kansai Seiki Seisakusho (Kasco) is also believed to have been a possible source of inspiration for the game, due to Nakamura Manufacturing's strong business relationship with them.
 F-1 was released by Nakamura Manufacturing in October 1976 in Japan under the Namco branding.
-A month later in November it was licensed to Atari, Inc. for release in the United States, although Nakamura was credited on promotional material and the cabinet itself.
+A month later it was licensed to Atari, Inc. for release in the United States, although Nakamura was credited on promotional material and the cabinet itself.

 Reception

 F-1 was widely successful upon release, becoming one of Namco's first major arcade hits.
-In Japan, F-1 was highest-grossing arcade game for two years in a row according to the annual Game Machine charts, in 1976 and 1977, until it was eventually dethroned by Taito's shoot 'em up video game Space Invaders in 1978.
+In Japan, F-1 was the highest-grossing arcade game for two years in a row according to the annual Game Machine charts, in 1976 and 1977, until it was eventually dethroned by Taito's shoot 'em up video game Space Invaders in 1978.
 F-1 was the seventh highest-earning arcade game of 1978, and the highest-earning electro-mechanical game that year.

 In the United States, it was one of the top two most talked about arcade games at the AMOA 1976 show, and the most talked about driving game at the show (where Atari also demonstrated the driving video games Sprint 2 and Night Driver).
 Atari national sales manager Frank Ballouz found the game to be the "hottest" arcade game of the year, reacting to its positive response at the AMOA and IAAP tradeshows.
 F-1 went on to become the 12th highest-grossing arcade game of 1977 according to Play Meter, and the year's highest electro-mechanical game on the list (the top ten were video games).
 It was later the 16th highest-grossing arcade "video" game of 1979, according to Play Meter.

 The December 1976 issue of Play Meter magazine gave F-1 a positive review following its AMOA 1976 demonstration, praising the gameplay, visuals, sound, cabinet, and "frightening" crash sequence.
 The December 25, 1976 issue of Cash Box magazine praised the game's responsive controls and impressive visual effects, alongside its attractive cabinet design.